 Happy Friday, everyone!
 I am very excited about today’s post because my friend, Jordan Harper, is joining me to answer a few questions from a skincare expert’s opinion.
 I love learning anything and everything about skincare but I also am fully aware I’m not an expert or a licensed professional.
 I was recently in Charleston staying at the beautiful The Restoration & Jordan came to hang out for some girl time.
 And when I say girl time I mean me bombarding her with 100,000 questions and making her look at and dissect every stray line and bump on my face.
-I thought it would be fun to get her to answer a few questions that you all messaged in and the response was so overwhelming I decided to make it into a post!
+I thought it would be fun to get her to answer a few skincare questions and have her give you her expert advice.

 You can read more about Jordan on her site but let me tell you that she is the BEST in the game.
 If you have skincare concerns it is worth taking a trip to Charleston and booking a consultation with her asap!
 She also shares a wealth of information on her instagram account.
 A lot of the items she is recommending are expensive because like it or not the expensive products are legit and what actually work.
 She does recommend that if you want to save money do it on a cleanser like Cetaphil or an in-expensive eye moisturizer because you should be investing in your serums & retinoids.
-One of the sites that I love buying these items from is Dermstore and if you want to order anything do it before April 2nd because you can save 20% w/ code GLOW18 on a lot of their lines.
+One of the sites that I love buying these items from is Dermstore.
 Let’s talk about everything you should buy, shall we!

 Q&A With Jordan Harper, FNP-C